thotbox/foundation-shim/README.md

 });
 ```

-Important: Currently no support for offsets and source ordering.
-I'll add that once I run into an instance where I need it for my own projects.

 #### Interchange

 Default markup for Foundation 5's Interchange images do not include a "src" attribute (this is written by Interchange's javascript).
 So as not to interfere with Interchange's operations in Foundation 5, you can either output a src conditionally for IE8, or in situations where caching prevents conditionals from firing this deep in your code, add a custom "fallback" parameter to your image tag pointing to your default image.
 The shim will rename all instances of the "fallback" paramater to "src" after page load.